MECE Framework: Definition, Examples, and Tips (2026)

 - Existing customers and new customers

-This strategy is fastest to deploy when you are brainstorming under time pressure.
-For instance, if an interviewer asks "What are the barriers to entry in this market?", you can instantly split your answer into economic barriers and non-economic barriers.
+This strategy is the fastest to deploy under time pressure.
+If an interviewer asks "what are the barriers to entry in this market," you can instantly split your answer into economic barriers and non-economic barriers.

 Strategy 2: Use Math Formulas